 The alternative is to 'tag' the pieces of the pattern, in this case, the last name, and the initials, and then rearrange the pieces.
-On the left side of a substitution, if part of the pattern is enclosed between \langle and \rangle , whatever matched that part is remembered, and available for use on the right side.
-On the right side, the symbol 1 refers to whatever matched the first $\langle ... \rangle$ pair, 2 to the second $\langle ... \rangle$, and so on.
+On the left side of a substitution, if part of the pattern is enclosed between \( and \), whatever matched that part is remembered, and available for use on the right side.
+On the right side, the symbol 1 refers to whatever matched the first (...) pair, 2 to the second (...), and so on.